Below you can find a complete list of types of animals in Ireland. We currently track 233 animals in the country and add more every day!

 - The Great Western Lakes – The limestone base of these lakes makes the water alkaline, leading to higher productivity and faster growth rates of fish.
 The lakes are especially good for trout and salmon fishing.

 - Lough Currane – Lough Currane can be considered one of the best trout and salmon fishing spots because it lies directly upstream from the ocean.
 Wild brown trout populations are high in these waters.
-Fly fishing is the most popular method of catch here.
-White-tailed sea eagles were reintroduced to the area, making the it popular for birdwatching, as well.
+Fly fishing is the most popular method of catching here.
+White-tailed sea eagles were reintroduced to the area, making it popular for birdwatching, as well.

 - The River Moy – Fly fishing, spinning, and bait fishing the Moy prove fruitful for catching salmon, as the river is known to be the country’s most productive salmon fishing hotspot, reeling in over 6,000 salmon per year.
 Large salmon swim the river in spring, averaging nine pounds.
-Spring salmon run April to June, while smaller, summer salmon are more prominent in July.
+Spring salmon run from April to June, while smaller, summer salmon are more prominent in July.

 Deep sea fishing and freshwater fishing are both rewarding in Ireland and sightseeing is easy on these excursions.